 What is Inherent Risk?

-Inherent risk refers to the raw risk level that’s not been controlled or mitigated in risk management.
-In accounting, inherent risk indicates the probability of any material misstatements in financial reporting caused by factors other than internal control failure.
+Inherent risk refers to the natural risk level in a process that has not been controlled or mitigated in risk management.
+In accounting, inherent risk indicates the probability of any material misstatements in financial reporting caused by factors other than an internal control failure.

-- In risk management, inherent risk is the risk level without taking controls or mitigations into consideration.
+- In risk management, inherent risk is the natural risk level without using controls or mitigations to reduce its impact or severity.

 - Risk control procedures can lower the impact and likelihood of inherent risk, and the remaining risk is known as residual risk.

-- In accounting, inherent risk is one of the audit risks that measures the possibility of material financial misstatements caused by factors beyond internal control.
+- In accounting, inherent risk is one of the audit risks that measures the possibility of a material financial misstatement caused by factors beyond internal control.

 Inherent Risk in Risk Management